Skip to main content

 Professor Holger Babinsky

 Professor Holger Babinsky is Professor of Aerodynamics and Head of Energy, Fluid Mechanics and Turbomachinery at the Engineering Department.
-He is Director of Studies for Part 2A Engineering at Magdalene.
+He is a College Lecturer for Engineering at Magdalene.

 Read more